GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+What's very important from my point of view is that there is one web.
+Anyone that tries to chop it into two will find that their piece looks very boring.

-~ Michael A. Jackson
+~ Tim Berners-Lee
 <pre>

 </pre>